Overnight Camp Health Practices

 Leave OTC meds & vitamins home

 Save the space!
-We stock plenty of over-the-counter meds for occasional as needed use.
+We stock plenty of meds for occasional as needed use.
+All vitamins require a doctors note.
 If your camper takes a daily allergy med, please check it in at drop-off.

 One of the best tools for us to keep campers well during their time at Pine Cove is by making sure our health teams have the most up-to-date medical information about them!